 What is HTC Vive?

-26 February 2016: The HTC Vive is a virtual reality headset resulting from a partnership between telecommunications giant HTC, and video game publisher, developer and distributor Valve Software (Steam, Half-Life, Counter-Strike, Portal, Left 4 Dead).
+15 November 2016: The HTC Vive is a virtual reality headset resulting from a partnership between telecommunications giant HTC, and video game publisher, developer and distributor Valve Software (Steam, Half-Life, Counter-Strike, Portal, Left 4 Dead).
 The former has provided the hardware technology and manufacturing, while the latter has provided the operating system and software distribution channel.
-The HTC Vive is the main rival of the Facebook-owned Oculus Rift headset, but will also compete for market share with PlayStation VR (formerly Project Morpheus).
-Despite a number of other virtual reality headsets releasing or (in the case of the Samsung Gear VR) already released in 2016, these three products have the largest brand awareness and level of consumer anticipation.
+The HTC Vive is the main rival of the Facebook-owned Oculus Rift headset, but also competes for market share with PlayStation VR.
+Despite a number of other virtual reality headsets releasing or (in the case of the Samsung Gear VR) already released in 2016, these three products have the largest brand awareness.

 What is included in the HTC Vive bundle?

 Importantly, and unlike the Oculus Rift, the HTC Vive ships with its two purpose built, motion-based controllers.
 (The Oculus Rift ships with an Xbox One controller, with the virtual reality focused controllers available late in 2016).
 In addition, it ships with the “room scale sensors” required to give the device one of its defining features - the ability to map your room and to read your movements through it.

 Early adopters, and all those who pre-order the HTC Vive, will receive two free games in their bundle as well; Job Simulator (by Owlchemy Labs) and Fantastic Contraption (by Northway Games).